kwmonroe/k8sgpt/README.md

 ## Operator Installation

-To install within a Kubernetes cluster please use our `k8sgpt-operator` with installation instructions available [here](https://github.com/k8sgpt-ai/k8sgpt-operator)
+To install within a Kubernetes cluster, please use our `k8sgpt-operator` with installation instructions available [here](https://github.com/k8sgpt-ai/k8sgpt-operator)

 _This mode of operation is ideal for continuous monitoring of your cluster and can integrate with your existing monitoring such as Prometheus and Alertmanager._